How to Excel at Becoming a Talent Agent

 Agencies Keep Track of Residuals

 One time a friend of mine heard a commercial she starred in went regional, which should have meant more pay (residuals) for her as an actor.
-Without an agent, it would have been difficult for her to prove the increase in residuals.
+Without an agent, it would have been trying for her to prove the increase in residuals.

 Every time I try to retire or even think of retiring from acting, my agent comes up with a script.— Anthony Hopkins